chrisgroks/ms-tools-bridge/project_plan.md

 *   **Leverage Existing Installations:** The extension will rely on the user having a licensed copy of Visual Studio or Visual Studio Build Tools installed.
 *   **No Redistribution:** No proprietary Microsoft binaries will be packaged or redistributed by the extension.
 *   **VS Code Compatibility:** The extension will be developed as a standard VS Code extension, aiming for compatibility with forks like Windsurf.
-*   **Debugging Priority:**
+*   **Debugging Priority (Revised based on Licensing Research):**
+    1.  **Mono Soft-Debugger:** Utilize Mono's open-source Soft-Debugger for .NET Framework debugging, particularly for console applications and services.
+This will be the primary in-IDE debugging method.
+    2.  **Visual Studio Handoff:** Provide a "deep-link" functionality to open the current solution/project in the user's installed Visual Studio for debugging with `vsdbg` (or other VS debuggers) legally within Visual Studio itself.
+This will be crucial for complex scenarios or GUI applications.
-    1. Utilize an official Microsoft .NET Framework debugger (e.g., `vsdbg` or similar) if it can be legally and technically invoked from the user's VS installation to work within VS Code/Windsurf.
+    3.  ~~Utilize an official Microsoft .NET Framework debugger (e.g., `vsdbg` or similar) if it can be legally and technically invoked from the user's VS installation to work within VS Code/Windsurf.~~ (This approach appears to violate EULA based on current research, as `vsdbg` use is restricted to official Microsoft products like VS, VS Code, and VS for Mac).
-    2. Fallback to Mono's Soft-Debugger for applicable project types (console/services).
-    3. As a final option, provide a "deep-link" to open the project in Visual Studio for debugging.

 ## 3. Key Features to Implement

 *   **Tool Discovery:**
     *   Locate Visual Studio / VS Build Tools installations (e.g., using `vswhere.exe`).
     *   Identify paths to `MSBuild.exe`, .NET Framework reference assemblies, and the Roslyn Language Server binaries.
-    *   Identify the path to the .NET Framework debugger (`vsdbg` or equivalent).
+    *   ~~Identify the path to the .NET Framework debugger (`vsdbg` or equivalent).~~ (No longer attempting to directly invoke `vsdbg`)
+    *   Identify paths to Mono installation and its debugger components if available.
 *   **Build Integration:**
     *   Invoke the located `MSBuild.exe` for building .NET Framework projects (`.csproj`, `.sln`).
     *   Display build output and errors within the IDE.
 *   **Language Services (IntelliSense):**
     *   Configure and launch the Roslyn Language Server from the user's Visual Studio installation to provide C# language features (IntelliSense, diagnostics, navigation).
-*   **Debugging Integration:**
+*   **Debugging Integration (Revised):**
+    *   Implement a Debug Adapter for Mono's Soft-Debugger for .NET Framework projects.
+    *   Implement a command/feature to open the current solution/project in the user's Visual Studio installation (deep-link) for debugging.
-    *   Implement a Debug Adapter that attempts to use the official .NET Framework debugger.
+    *   ~~Implement a Debug Adapter that attempts to use the official .NET Framework debugger.~~ (Removed due to licensing constraints)
-    *   If the official debugger isn't feasible, implement support for Mono's Soft-Debugger.
+    *   ~~If the official debugger isn't feasible, implement support for Mono's Soft-Debugger.~~ (Mono debugger is now primary)
-    *   Optionally, implement a command to open the current solution in Visual Studio for debugging.
+    *   ~~Optionally, implement a command to open the current solution in Visual Studio for debugging.~~ (This is now a core fallback)

 ## 4. Development Phases

 ### Phase 1: Research & Feasibility (Critical)

 *   **1.1.
-Debugger Investigation:**
+Debugger Investigation (Revised Focus):**
+    *   **Primary Goal:** Investigate the integration of Mono's Soft-Debugger with VS Code's Debug Adapter Protocol (DAP) for .NET Framework applications.
+    *   Research capabilities and limitations of Mono's debugger for various .NET Framework project types.
+    *   Investigate methods for implementing the "Open in Visual Studio" deep-link functionality.
-    *   **Primary Goal:** Determine if `vsdbg.exe` (the .NET Framework debugger used by VS Code's C# extension) or a similar official debugger component can be legally and technically invoked by our extension if it's found in an existing Visual Studio installation.
+    *   ~~**Primary Goal:** Determine if `vsdbg.exe` (the .NET Framework debugger used by VS Code's C# extension) or a similar official debugger component can be legally and technically invoked by our extension if it's found in an existing Visual Studio installation.~~ (Concluded: Likely not permissible due to EULA).
-    *   Analyze how `ms-dotnettools.csharp` historically integrated `vsdbg` for .NET Framework.
+    *   ~~Analyze how `ms-dotnettools.csharp` historically integrated `vsdbg` for .NET Framework.~~
-    *   Research VS Code Debug Adapter Protocol (DAP) requirements for .NET Framework.
+    *   ~~Research VS Code Debug Adapter Protocol (DAP) requirements for .NET Framework.~~
 *   **1.2.
-Licensing Deep Dive:**
+Licensing Deep Dive (Conclusion):**
-    *   Thoroughly review Visual Studio, VS Build Tools, and `vsdbg` EULAs.
-Confirm the interpretation that licensed users can "build and test your applications" extends to invoking the debugger from an external process (our extension) without redistribution.
+    *   ~~Thoroughly review Visual Studio, VS Build Tools, and `vsdbg` EULAs.
+Confirm the interpretation that licensed users can "build and test your applications" extends to invoking the debugger from an external process (our extension) without redistribution.~~ (Concluded: `vsdbg` usage is likely restricted to official Microsoft IDEs/editors, making direct invocation from a VS Code fork a EULA violation).
 *   **1.3.
-Tooling & API Familiarization:**
+Tooling & API Familiarization (Adjusted Focus):**
     *   VS Code Extension API for:
         *   Running external processes (`vswhere`, `MSBuild`, debugger).
         *   Language Server Protocol (LSP) client implementation.